European Foundation

 The funding available is for start-ups and early stage companies as well as established companies seeking to scale up operations.

-The four main funding schemes are:
+The three main funding schemes are:

 The Hub also provides access to a Credit Review function which helps SMEs that have been refused credit from the major lending institutions.